OpenFn/docs/articles/2021-10-08-job-writing-standard.md

   )(state).then(state => {
     const { records } = state.references[0];
     if (records.length > 0) {
-      // upsert
+      // mapping then upsert
     } else {
-      // create
+      // mapping then create
     }
   });
 });
 ```

 Easy right?
 Imagine this needs to be done for 10 patients?
 100 ?
 1000?
 The
-runtime is going to be huge.
+runtime is going to be huge when querying the database thousands of time.

-For this purpose, we try to keep our blocks as simple and elementary as
+For this purpose, we try to keep our operations as simple and elementary as
 possible.

+## Standardizing

-Going back to the diagram above, we can have a clear distinction of
+Going back to the diagram above, we can have a clear distinction of what each
-what each block might be doing.
-In case we deal we a large dataset, the code
+block might be doing.
+In case we deal we a large dataset, the code above could
-above could be separated as follow:
+be separated as follow:

 1. One block to transform data, build a common mapping base.
 2. Query database to find matching Ids.
 3. Process the matches to build patient mapping we should update and those we
-   should create record for.
+   should create records for.
 4. Bulk update records.
 5. Bulk create records.